Tax cuts are a reduction in taxes. How they affect the economy depends on the type of tax being cuts.

-Businesses also get tax cuts.
+Businesses tax cuts reduce taxes on profit.
 The Obama tax cut gave a variety of incentives to small businesses.
 Business are also helped when investors get tax cuts because it's like an incentive to buy business stocks.
 For example, the Bush tax cuts of 2003, or JGTRRA, reduced the maximum tax rate on long-term capital gains and dividends to 15%.

 Tax cuts boost the economy by putting more money into circulation.
 They also increase the deficit if they aren't offset by spending cuts.
 As a result, tax cuts improve the economy in the short-term, but depress the economy in the long-term if they lead to increased federal debt.